Accessing professional support

 • Visit your local hospital’s emergency department.

-If you are feeling suicidal and need someone to talk to, call the Suicide Call Back Service on 1300 659 467 to speak to a counsellor.
+If you are having thoughts of suicide and need someone to talk to, call Suicide Call Back Service on 1300 659 467 to speak to a counsellor.
+You can also click the chat button on the right to start an online counselling session.
+Our service is free and available 24/7.

 If it is an emergency, please call 000.